-BENNETT: So I would like to say that it appears to me that we are in a moment that is as dangerous and as threatening for a free press around the world as any we've ever been in our lifetimes, certainly.
-And, you know, I would not underestimate by any - by any measure the impact that U.S. international media, us, the BBG, has around the world in a number of different ways.
+Ms. Bennett.
+I would like to say that it appears to me that we are in a moment that is as dangerous and as threatening for a free press around the world as any we've ever been in our lifetimes, certainly.
+I would not underestimate by any measure the impact that U.S. international media, the BBG, has around the world in a number of different ways.

 There's the material that we put out there that provides an alternative narrative.
 There is the fact that not just the immediate media but all the surrounding media is also corrupt and held down.
-And so it provides, like, a wire service to put actual other material out into the local press.
-So it gives them some alternative thing to put in there.
+And so it provides, like a wire service, to put actual other material out into the local press.
+It gives them some alternative thing to put in there.

-We also provide protection for local journalists to do the kind of work that they want to do by partnering with them, giving them an outlet to put things on.
+We also provide protection for local journalists to do the kind of work that they want to do by partnering with them, giving them an outlet.
 And, in fact, I was amazed to discover the number of media people who said simply by having us appear on their programs would have a protective effect for them for a long time.

 So we have a huge impact in these regions.
-And I think that, you know, for us to continue to do our work in as robust a way as possible is certainly one way of combating this, because I don't think any of us here should underestimate what's going on in the world.
+And I think that for us to continue to do our work in as robust a way as possible is certainly one way of combating this, because I don't think any of us here should underestimate what's going on in the world.

-KENT: I certainly endorse everything Amanda says.
-And let me - let me just add one thing on sort of an optimistic note, a little more big picture, and that is that information gets out.
+Mr. Kent.
+I certainly endorse everything Amanda says.
+And let me just add one thing, on sort of an optimistic note, a little more big picture, and that is that information gets out.
 The truth gets out.
-Reporters go through horrible experiences.
-Sometimes they're attacked, beaten and so forth; self-censorship; huge propaganda operations arrayed against the truth.
-Yet I don't think we have any doubt about the nature of the regimes in the world.
+Reporters go through horrible experiences-sometimes they're attacked, beaten and so forth; self censorship; huge propaganda operations arrayed against the truth-yet I don't think we have any doubt about the nature of the regimes in the world.
 I don't think ultimately the citizens of those regimes have any doubt about what goes on in those countries.

 The truth is very, very hard to suppress, even more so now with social networks and the abilities of people to communicate with each other.
-So this is a terribly difficult job we do.
+This is a terribly difficult job we do.
 We're under terrible pressures.
 We try to defend our people as best we can.
 But we know that ultimately information wants to get out.
 It wants to be free.
 And it always ultimately wins.

-WARLICK: Thank you very much, and to all of you for your remarks today and for being here.
+Ms. Warlick.
+Thank you very much, and to all of you for your remarks today and for being here.